GA-CyberWorkforceAcademy/GTA-Training-2020/module1/CyberFundamentals.md

 the time, DES seemed to be a highly secure standard.
 Since DES is based on a 56-bit key, there are 256 (72,057,594,037,927,936) possibilities.
-In the 1970's, the computational power did not support the idea of this being achieved within a human’s lifetime, therefore DES was considered unbreakable.[1]Fast forward a couple decades and this was no longer the case.
+In the 1970's, the computational power did not support the idea of this being achieved within a human’s lifetime, therefore DES was considered unbreakable.
+Fast forward a couple decades and this was no longer the case.
 In 1997, a group of individuals successfully cracked the DES algorithm.
 This challenge, proposed by RSA, proved that as computational power increases, shorter encryption key lengths are